 Jim and his wife now live on Ames Lake Lane.
 They have two daughters in their twenties.
 One still lives here and attends the UW.
 Most of their neighbors have been here as long as or longer than they have.

 In the early nineties, Jim remembers when the lake was frozen solid.
 They were having an evening skating party.
 At the time, they had a water trampoline and a hot tub, but no dock.
 So, Jim decided to make one.
 He dug small holes in the ice, then put wood posts down into the mud.
 It was an ice dock!

 When he first moved here, Jim discovered the local roads and trails.
 He still goes cycling there, along with running, mountain biking, and walking the dog.
 He also enjoys backpacking in the remote regions of Washington.

-There are more families in Ames Lake now, more dogs, more party boats, and more traffic, but still a relatively small amount of people.
+There are more families in Ames Lake now, more dogs, more party boats, and more traffic, but this is still a relatively small amount of people who live here.
 It’s also a friendlier environment than it used to be, he told me.

 Jim feels lucky they moved here all those years ago.
 He still thinks of Ames Lake as more old world, with a simple and safe feeling about it.
 It has always kept its charm.

 "I appreciate how friendly everyone is here."

 Tara Holliday moved here 12 years ago when she got engaged to Dave Beecher, a long-time Ames Lake resident.
 They live in the SE quadrant.

 Tara loves how quiet it is here and feels lucky to have quick access to the lake, where she and Dave can take their paddle boards and kayaks.
 Sometimes they even put their dog, a Min Pin mix, on a paddle board with them!

 Tara and Dave have always enjoyed the history of this area and learned a lot through neighborhood stories and chats.